aphanotus/borealis/README.md

 A dataset reporting the corolla lengths of *Nicotiana* flowers of different breeds, after hybridization, and after several generations of artificial selection for longer or shorter corolla lengths.
 These data originally appeared in [East (1916)](http://www.genetics.org/content/1/2/164/).

-This dataset is often used in genetics courses to present the effects of selection on quantitative traits. `East1916` organizes the data in a "tidy" long format. `East1916.wide` presents the data in a dateframe that most closely resembles the original Table 1 from East (1916).
+This dataset is often used in genetics courses to present the effects of selection on quantitative traits. `East1916` organizes the data in a "tidy" long format. `East1916.wide` presents the data in a data frame that most closely resembles the original Table 1 from East (1916).

 ### Bombus.tree